ato

 package means that there’s a layout associated with it.If you want to create a reusable layout for a class of your own, the easiest way is to add a new build config with ato create build

-, and then point the newly created entry at the module you’ve made.ato configure
+, and then point the newly created entry at the module you’ve made.If the plugin is not available in KiCad, try running

 yet.